stolostron/rhacm-docs/services/serv_ingress.md

            servicePort: 8000
   ```

-  **Tip:** You can append the service registry DNS suffix (mcm.svc) to your ingress host name, thus you can access the ingress host directly using the host name.
+  **Tip:** You can append the service registry DNS suffix (mcm.svc) to your ingress host name, then you can access the ingress host directly using the host name.

-2. By default, the annotated ingress can be discovered on all managed clusters, if you want to discover the service on certain of managed clusters, you need add the `target-clusters` in the annotation, for example:
+2. By default, the annotated ingress can be discovered on all managed clusters.
+If you want to discover the service on specific managed clusters, add the `target-clusters` in the annotation, as shown in the following example:

   ```
-  mcm.ibm.com/service-discovery: '{"target-clusters": ["clutser1", "cluster2"]}'
+  mcm.ibm.com/service-discovery: '{"target-clusters": ["cluster1", "cluster2"]}'
   ```
   {: codeblock}